YeKc1M/simple-project/README.md

 sp4.cpp palindrome string

 sp5 count the times each word that appears in a phrase (use java because java has GC, and to free the dynamic memory in C++ is kind of tiring)

+sp6 a product class including number, id and price, and an inventory class including multiple products